FelixOnline/v2/content/articles/2016-11-18-cohens-light-has-gone-dark-but-the-night-will-not-have-him.md

 subtitle: >
   Cohen’s last album marks the end of a legendary career.
 Filled with mellifluous lyrics and soul-stirring music, it has been received with critical acclaim.
 Sadly 2016 has stolen another great, but can an artist like Cohen ever really leave us behind?
 date: "2016-11-18 15:39:05 +0000"

-# Attributes from Felix Online V1
-id: "6481"
-old_path: /music/6481/cohens-light-has-gone-dark-but-the-night-will-not-have-him
+image: "http://felixonline.co.uk/img/upload/201611181538-felix-Leonard Cohen Takahiro Kyono.jpg"
+headline: true
+featured: true
+imported: true
 aliases:
  - /music/6481/cohens-light-has-gone-dark-but-the-night-will-not-have-him
-imported: true
 comments:

-# Article Taxonomies
 categories:
  - music
 tags: